Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Error: Users couldn't send a certain user a friend request if another user had sent that person a request already.
 - Expected: To be able to send friend requests to every other user at the same time as another user
 - Fix: Added a for loop to the request_sent value which checks if the current user is in the list of friend requests relating to the profile page user.

+- Error: Stripe wouldn't cancel
+- Expected: at the end of purchase period, subscription would end and user would be able to re purchase
+- Fix: Check if datetime.now was larger than cancel_at.
+Had to turn the two dates into integers, which check against each other to find out if the current time is past the time when the accounts cancellation date and time was, and also checked if cancel automatic resubscribe is ticked off as well.

 ### Ongoing bugs